Barryxyz/Automobile-Market-Analyzer/DataApp/README.md

 	- Go to table.html to add a column to the table on the page and pull another field within the table for loop

 Future Features:
-	-Fix the linking to the database situation so that data is properly displayed -Test search function and edge cases once that happens -Include a sort feature in addition to search, especially useful for sales_price -Provide a visual display which will include charts and graphs of the average and means -Write function to calculate mean and average for specific countries and models
+	-Correctly implement the web API so that all data is displayed -Include a sort feature in addition to search, especially useful for sales_price -Provide a visual display which will include charts and graphs of the average and means -Write function to calculate mean and average for specific countries and models